Zak Dingle: Storylines

 Early in 2016, Zak tries to regain the attention of his estranged family, especially after they all begin to act rather out of character.
 Zak becomes determined to know what's going on, and he pesters Sam and Belle in the village shop to tell him the secret they're supposedly hiding.
 The two initially try to keep it together, but, pushed to her limit, Belle blurts out that Zak's great-nephew Aaron Livesy (Danny Miller) was raped as a child by his father Gordon.
 Much like the rest of the family, Zak is devastated by the news, and Joanie begins to question his loyalties.

 After Joanie accepts Zak's proposal of marriage, they quickly plan their wedding and during the stag do put together at The Woolpack, Zak drinks too much and mistakenly calls Joanie 'Lisa' which causes her to panic and get cold feet.
 On the day of the wedding Zak is upset after thinking that Joanie has jilted him, however she arrives at the church late and they are eventually married.

 Despite his commitment to Joanie, Zak still remains close to Lisa causing Joanie and him to argue constantly.
-On Christmas Day, Joanie splits up with Zak due to his unresolved feelings for Lisa and he tried to reconcile with Lisa, who rejects him.
+On Christmas Day, Joanie splits up with Zak due to his unresolved feelings for Lisa and he tries to reconcile with Lisa, who rejects him.
 When Joanie dies suddenly after being released from prison, Lisa comforts Zak in his grief and she accepts him.

 Lisa and Zak then get back together and in early 2018 Lisa, Zak and the Dingles protest to save their house from being torn down by Joe Tate.
 In May 2018 Lisa and Zak's relationship take a turn and Lisa tells Zak she has got a job offer in Scotland and has been called up to work there for a few months.
 In September it's revealed that Lisa is now travelling overseas and Zak offers to go with her so he leaves.